-Principles, trends and research in the education of exceptional children.
+Review of studies and investigation in learning and adjustment of the gifted, including assessment, classification, curriculum provisions, and social and emotional adjustment.
 273. Seminar in Education of the Mentally Retarded (3) Prerequisites: Education 168 or 169 and Psychology 109.
 Review of studies and investigation in learning and adjustment of retarded children including etiology, classification, diagnosis, and assessment.
 274A.
 Utilizing Audiovisual Materials in the Classroom (3) Prerequisite: Education 140.

 A critical analysis of research evaluating the use of visual, auditory, and other sensory materials in education.
-275. Administering the Use of Audiovisual Materials (3) Prerequisite: Education 140 or by consent of the instructor.
+275. Administering the Use of Audiovisual Materials (3) Prerequisite: Education 140.

 Organizing, supervising, and coordinating audiovisual centers as an integral part of educational systems.
 276. Seminar in Programed Instruction (3 to 6) Prerequisite: Education 144.